 It’s a dirty word to most people.
 Why give up what you worked so hard to achieve, a good size house, the furniture and family items that have provided comfort through the years.

-Thankfully I have a good friend who coached us through the process of possession purging (Click here to learn some tips ).
+Thankfully I have a good friend who coached us through the process of possession purging.
 It was not easy!
 I was surprised to find out how much emotion a small glass dish can evoke at the thought of sending it to Goodwill.

+useful?
 And the bigger question- did I still use it?
-Why was I keeping it?
+Had I used it in the past year?